EnviroDIY/ModularSensors/docs/Further-Reading/SAMD-Clocks.md

 - [Modular Sensors (this library)](https://github.com/EnviroDIY/ModularSensors)
   - This library sets OSCULP32K as the source for the EIC and *disables* GCLK_EIC.
   - This library also resets GCLK7 so it is disconnected from any source.
-  - This library disables the following peripeheral timers and ties them to the disabled GCLK7:
+  - This library disables the following peripheral timers and ties them to the disabled GCLK7:
     - 4 - GCLK_EIC
     - 5 - GCLK_FREQM_MSR
     - 6 - GCLK_FREQM_REF